kenzoi/Euro-2020-Sweepstake/README.md

 ## Setup

 Sign up for an account on https://www.api-football.com/ and create a dotenv file using the example.\
+Root folder: `npm install && docker-compose up`\
-Backend: `npm install && docker-compose up -d && npm run dev`\
+Backend: `cd backend && npm install && npm run dev`\
-Frontend: `cd frontend && yarn && yarn start`
+Frontend: `cd frontend && npm install && npm start`

 Live version to be provided in the future...